Country of Operation

 Key program components

-Each boat carries a fully fledged medical team (two doctors, three nurses, and lab technicians and pharmacists) that conducts regular camps organized through a network of community health workers and other organizers in the district.
+Each boat carries a fully fledged medical team (two doctors, three nurses, and lab technicians and pharmacists) that conduct regular camps organized through a network of community health workers and other organizers in the district.
 The goal is to take sustained health care to hundreds of thousands of people on the islands, for the first time since independence, and with a special focus on women and children who continue to be the most vulnerable in difficult conditions.

 The programme has been scaled-up since January 2009 to five more districts, bringing the total of participating districts to 10.
 The districts covered are Dibrugarh, Tinsukia, Dhemaji, North Lakhimpur, Jorhat, Sonitpur, Morigaon, Barpeta, Nalbari and Dhubri and over one hundred thousand people have been covered in the first year of the PPP with NRHM.

 The Boat clinics provide the following services: routine immunization of children 0-5 years and pregnant mothers, vitamin A supplementation, pulse polio immunization, japanese encaphilitis vaccination (special programme), general health check-ups, family planning, and information, education, communication (IEC) & behavior change communication (BCC) activities, among others.
 In addition, the laboratory aboard each boat is used to conduct blood analysis for malaria and other parasites.

 Strategy of district health camps: